GregTroar/DXHunter/README.md

 **FlexDXCluster is a DX cluster client built for one purpose: helping you chase new DXCC entities, new bands, new modes and new slots.**

-Every spot arriving from the cluster is instantly cross-referenced against your **Log4OM** logbook and classified — New DXCC, New Band, New Mode, New Slot, or Already Worked.
+Every spot arriving from the cluster is cross-referenced against your logbook (**Log4OM** or **Ham Radio Deluxe**) and classified — New DXCC, New Band, New Mode, New Slot, or Already Worked.
 Interesting spots are pushed directly to your **FlexRadio panadapter** so you can tune with a single click.
 FT8/FT4 decodes are enriched the same way in real time.

 Written in Go (backend) and Svelte + TailwindCSS (frontend).
 No external dependencies at runtime — the web dashboard is embedded in the binary.